Data format

 ratio |

-In each iteration number of repetitions is multiplied by ratio , starts for 1 repetition in the first iteartion. |
+In each iteration the number of repetitions is multiplied by ratio ; starting at 1 repetition in the first iteration. |

 QPE |